Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Characterizing compatibility

 We now prove that $(ii)\Rightarrow (i)$.
 Assume that $(\calg;\calg_1,\calg_2)$ satisfies Properties $\Pcompi$ and $\Pcompii$.
 Let $\calc=\{S_1,S_2\}$, and as above let $K=\Gamma_\calc$ be the elementwise stabilizer of $\calc$ in $\IA$.
 Observe that $K$ is infinite: otherwise $K$ is trivial (since we are working in the torsion-free subgroup $\IA$), and as $\rho$ has trivial kernel, the groupoid $\calg_1\cap\calg_2=\rho\m(K)$ would be trivial, contradicting Property~$\Pcompi$.

-Let $U=\Uun_K$ be the splitting constructed from the group $K$ and the collection of $K$-invariant free splittings in Theorem \ref{theo:tree-of-cyl}.
+Let $U=\Uun_K$ be the non-trivial splitting constructed from the group $K$ and the collection of $K$-invariant free splittings in Theorem \ref{theo:tree-of-cyl}.
 Recall that $U$ comes with a bipartition of its vertex set $V=V^0\dunion V^1$ and that $S_1$ and $S_2$ may be obtained from $U$ by blowing up some vertices $v_1,v_2\in V^1$ (using a possibly non-minimal free splitting relative to the incident edge groups) and collapsing all edges coming from $U$.
 If $v_1$ and $v_2$ are in different orbits, then one can perform the two blowups simultaneously and conclude that $S_1$ and $S_2$ are compatible, so up to changing $v_2$ to another vertex in the same orbit, we may assume that $v_1=v_2$, and we denote $v=v_1=v_2$.

 Let $H$ be the stabilizer of $U$ in $\IA$.
 Then $H$ normalizes $K$ (see Proposition~\ref{prop:stab-u1}) so the subgroupoid $\calh=\rho\m(H)$ normalizes $\calk=\rho\m(K)=\calg_1\cap\calg_2$.
 By $\Pcompi$, $\calh$ is stably contained in $\calk$.
 As $\rho$ is action-type, this implies in particular that every element of $H$ has a power contained in $K$.
 We can therefore apply Corollary~\ref{cor_V1_compatible}, and deduce that if $v$ has non-trivial stabilizer, then $S_1$ and $S_2$ are compatible.
 So from now on, we assume that $G_v$ is trivial.
+In particular, since $U$ is non-trivial, it has edges incident on $v$, and they have trivial stabilizer.

 We denote the quotient graph $\bar U=U/F_N$.
 For each edge $e$ in $\bar U$ with trivial stabilizer, we denote by $U_e$ the free splitting obtained from $U$ by collapsing all the edges whose image in $\bar U$ is different from $e$.
-Since $U$ is compatible with every splitting in $\calc$, so is $U_e$ hence we are done if $S_1$ or $S_2$ coincides with one of the trees $U_e$.
+Since $U$ is compatible with both splittings in $\calc$, so is $U_e$, hence we are done if $S_1$ or $S_2$ coincides with one of the trees $U_e$.